dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 What is a container?

-Some of you

 From a developer point of view, a container provides an isolated virtual environment for your application.

-This means that your application process is completely isolated from other process on the same host, it can have a separate network interface or share a network interface with host or with other containers, you can also control how much resources your applications can consume on the host (memory, CPU, disk I/O and many more).
+This means that your application process is completely isolated from other processes on the same host.

+It can have a separate network interface or share a network interface with host or with other containers, you can also control how much resources your applications can have on the host.
+You may want to limit the memory consumption to specific value if for example you run multiple containers on the host for the same application.

+, CPU, disk I/O and many more).

+Because you have such a fine control of resources that can apply for your application you can also get all the necessary metrics for you application.

 Containers are very lightweight.
 You could run hundreds, even thousands of containers on a single host, thats how lightweight they are.